wamp-proto/wamp-proto/spec/README.md

 ## Publish & Subscribe

+All of the following features for Publish & Subscribe are mandatory for WAMP implementations supporting the respective roles.

 ### Subscribing and Unsubscribing

 The message flow between *Subscribers* and a *Broker* for subscribing and unsubscribing involves the following messages: